Cyprus Energy Information

 Crude Oil Production

 Since the closure of the Larnaca oil refinery in 2004 Cyprus has imported all its oil products.
 The refinery was transformed into an import terminal and a storage centre.
-Around half of oil product imports are used for the production of electricity and about a third goes to the transport sector.
+Around half of oil product imports are used to produce electricity and about a third goes to the transport sector (2019).

 Interactive Chart Cyprus Crude Oil Production